 - These corrosive substances include acids, solvents, etc.

 - Electrical Burns – these are a result of any contact with an alternating current (AC) or direct current (DC).
 These types of burns occur from touching a live electrical socket or wire, falling into electrified waters, being struck by lightning, etc.

 - Thermal Burns – these are possibly the most common.
 These occur when you come into direct contact with a flame, steam, boiling liquids.
 They can occur from touching hot, solid objects such as pipes, tools, engines, or motors.
 Extended exposure to the sun can also cause what is generally known as a sunburn but is actually considered a thermal radiation burn.

 The Different Burn “Ratings” and What They Mean

-- First Degree Burns – these burns affect the outer layer of the skin only.
-This is the least serious of all of the burns and usual result from this type of burn include redness, a little pain, discomfort.
+These burns affect the outer layer of the skin only.
+This is the least serious of all of the burns.
+The end result from this type of burn include redness, a little pain, discomfort.
 The best remedies for these types of burns include antiseptic ointments, and topical pain killers are usually enough for treatment.

-- Second Degree Burns – these burns are similar to a First Degree Burn but a little more serious as it affects the first and second layers of skin and causes redness, pain, and again discomfort.
+These burns are similar to a First Degree Burn.
+However, they are a little more serious.
+As it affects the first and second layers of skin and causes redness, pain, and again discomfort.
 These types of burns usually result in blisters and after healing, possibly scarring.